stevenrdungan/music-list/README.md

 Features to develop:

+-add ability to add albums: **DONE Jan 15**
 -add ability to edit rankings
 -add ability to edit last played
--add ability to add albums
+-add ability to add album to any ranking

 -add 'tolisten' page
 -add ability to add album to tolisten